Hot Tubs and Texas Winter: A Perfect Combination

-One of the biggest misconceptions about hot tubs is that you can only use it during the warmer months of the year.
-If you properly maintain your hot tub, this couldn’t be farther from the truth.
-It is possible to use your hot tub all year round.
+One of the biggest misconceptions about hot tubs is that you can only use them during the warmer months of the year.
+However, if you properly maintain your hot tub, you can use your hot tub all year round.
 That means that, yes, on the rare occasion we get frost and snow in Texas, your hot tub can be a warm retreat!

-If you’re still not convinced, you should know that there are some great benefits to keeping your hot tub running when the temperature drops.
-While you might think it too cold to make it from your house to your hot tub, the following benefits might just change your mind!
+If you still need convincing, below are excellent benefits to keeping your hot tub running when the temperature drops.
+While you might think it is too cold to make it from your house to your hot tub, the following benefits might change your mind!

 Exercise All Year Round

-With a hot tub, it’s possible to continue exercising, even through those cold winter months.
-People who require hydrotherapy can keep up their exercises without having to leave the comfort of home.
-Those who want a bit more exercise can do water aerobics in the warmth of their hot tub.
+With a hot tub, it’s possible to continue exercising, even during cold winter months.
+People who require hydrotherapy can keep up their exercises without leaving the comfort of home.
+Those who want more exercise can do water aerobics in the warmth of their hot tub.

-It is important to remember that just because there’s a foot of snow outside, doesn’t mean you should spend hours in your hot tub.
-Your exercise regime doesn’t need to change at all, which means that limiting yourself to around 20 minutes of exercise in per day is plenty.
+It’s important to remember that even though it’s frigid outside, you shouldn’t spend hours in your hot tub.
+Your exercise regime doesn’t need to change, so limiting yourself to around 20 minutes of exercise each day is plenty.